Altius/Index/README.md

 All code, implementation details and design by Wouter Meuleman and Eric Rynes.
 Docker implementation by Jemma Nelson.

 ## How to run within Docker:
-This approach is not recommended, as it will execute command serially, which will take an enormous amount of time for any real-life dataset.
+This approach is not recommended, because it will process biosamples serially, which will take an enormous amount of time for any real-life dataset.

 1. Build the docker image from this repo, with `docker build . --tag=masterlist`
 2. Change to the directory that contains your input files
 3. Run `docker run --mount type=bind,source="$(pwd)",target=/data masterlist run_sequential.sh my_output_dir chrom_sizes.bed listOfFiles.txt`

-`my_output_dir` will be created inside of the working directory. `chrom_sizes.bed` is a standard bed file containing the sizes of the chromosomes. `listOfFiles.txt` is a list of peak files (which are `starch`-formatted), containing one peak file per line.
+`my_output_dir` will be created inside the working directory. `chrom_sizes.bed` is a standard bed file containing the sizes of the chromosomes. `listOfFiles.txt` is a list of peak files (which are `starch`-formatted), containing one peak file per line.
 A relative path should be used to a file inside the working directory - absolute paths are not supported, due to the way the files are mounted in the Docker container.

 ## How to run with SLURM: